alxtrnr/bongo-twisty/content/blog/blaugustw2/index.md

 **Tell us ten random facts about the human behind the blog.**
-1. The first moon landing was 179 days after I was born.
+1. I landed on earth 179 days before the first man set foot on the moon.
 2. Four times around the equator is about the same distance as I have cycled since 2012
 3. In 2008 I was unlawfully [arrested](https://www.bongotwisty.blog/blog/section-44/) under section 44 of the Terrorism Act 2000
 4. A registered mental health nurse since 1992